aliciapalominomosquera/crossi-cnv/README.md

 `bash cnvkit-cedric.sh`

+# ichorCNA
+To run ichorCNA you need to activate different enviroments.

+1. First step is to create the off-target '.bam' and '.bai' files from the tumor samples and controls.
+Base enviroment.

+`ichorcna1-offtarget.sh`

+`ichorcna2-offtarget-controls.sh`

+2. ACTIVATE hmmcopy enviroment.
+Create the '.wig' files from the 'off-target.bam' files of tumor and controls samples.

+`ichorcna3-wig.sh`

+`ichorcna4-wig-controls.sh`

+3. ACTIVATE the cnvkit enviroment

 # Common use of git repo
 One-time step of cloning the repo to your directory `git clone git@github.com:aliciapalominomosquera/crossi-cnv.git`